apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO should kick only version be instead bass line version ^^
+- TODO should kick only version, be instead bass line version ^^

 - TODO change the order of the encoder ...